foundersandcoders/old-coursebook/patterns/week1/github/gitbranch.md

 Great, how do I a branch?
 ```
-git branch // list branches
+git branch # list branches
-git branch <branchname> // create a new branch
+git branch <branchname> # Create a new branch
-git checkout <branchname> // Actually switch to your branch
+git checkout <branchname> # Actually switch to your branch
 ```
 git checkout allows you to switch between branches in your code.
 You should now work on this branch, committing to the branch as usual until you are ready to push your changes to the master